Top 10 Popular Songs in Ghana — 2018 songs

 Ebony also beat Nigeria’s Olamide at the top position (most watched artiste on YouTube) with 1,495,224 totals views for the month of January and that was also before her death.Click to watch Maame Hw3 – video

 Shatta Wale still remains the undaunted most controversial artiste in Ghana.
 Bulletproof climbs the chart to become Shatta’s most popular song at the moment.
 The video released on February 14, 2018 has gathered over 1.7 millions on YouTube.
-Freedom, True Believer also topples as a popular songs by Shatta Wale this year (2018).Click to watch Bulletproof – video
+Freedom and True Believer also topples as popular songs by Shatta Wale this year (at the time of publish – 2018).Click to watch Bulletproof – video

 Click to watch Selfish – video

 This song shall go a long way to be remembered.
 This gospel oriented song was perhaps the only “gospel” song recorded to appease her death which was foretold by a prophetess.
 Her manager Bullet revealed that men of God proposed that the singer should record a gospel song to help redeem her soul.